Spudymun/protobuf/README.md

 # protobuf

-Exemple of using protobuf with Strum::Esb
+Example of using protobuf with Strum::Esb

 ## Installation

+Compiler for .proto files

 ```
-apt install -y protobuf-compiler (compiler for proto files)
+apt install -y protobuf-compiler
 ```

 ---